sgolebiewski-intel/openvino/docs/notebooks/depth-anything-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-644/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/torchhub/facebookresearch_dinov2_main/dinov2/layers/patch_embed.py:73: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/torchhub/facebookresearch_dinov2_main/dinov2/layers/patch_embed.py:73: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! assert H % patch_H == 0, f"Input image height {H} is not a multiple of patch height {patch_H}" /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-644/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/torchhub/facebookresearch_dinov2_main/dinov2/layers/patch_embed.py:74: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+This means that the trace might not generalize to other inputs! assert H % patch_H == 0, f"Input image height {H} is not a multiple of patch height {patch_H}" /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/torchhub/facebookresearch_dinov2_main/dinov2/layers/patch_embed.py:74: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! assert W % patch_W == 0, f"Input image width {W} is not a multiple of patch width: {patch_W}" /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-644/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/torchhub/facebookresearch_dinov2_main/vision_transformer.py:183: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+This means that the trace might not generalize to other inputs! assert W % patch_W == 0, f"Input image width {W} is not a multiple of patch width: {patch_W}" /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/torchhub/facebookresearch_dinov2_main/vision_transformer.py:183: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if npatch == N and w == h:

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-644/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/depth_anything/dpt.py:133: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/depth-anything/Depth-Anything/depth_anything/dpt.py:133: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! out = F.interpolate(out, (int(patch_h * 14), int(patch_w * 14)), mode="bilinear", align_corners=True)

 Run OpenVINO model inference
 ----------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 Now, we are ready to run OpenVINO model

 Select inference device
 ~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 For starting work, please select inference device from dropdown list.